 Ah, the internet.
 The digital phonebook of the 21st Century.
 If you’re trying to find a business, product, or service in your area, all you have to do is hit up your favorite search engine and type your query.
 For consumers, it’s easy to find exactly what you’re looking for, both where and when you’re looking for it.

 For local businesses, it’s another matter entirely.
-A matter of getting their business found by those searching consumers, so they can make sales and grow their business.
-For agencies, it’s an opportunity.
-You can help manage your business client’s online listings so they can be found, visited, and paid by the people looking for them online.
+A matter of getting your business found by those searching consumers, so that you can make sales and grow your business.
+Ensuring your online business listings are accurate and complete are the most important way of doing so.

 A business listing is a public profile that contains a business’ vital information such as name, address, number, website, hours of operation, and more.
 They act as a “virtual doorway” to local businesses, and can (and should) be found across hundreds of online listings and directory sites across the web.
 Some directories are vertical-specific, though many (like Google+, Yelp, Yellow Pages, and so on) are generic catch-all’s for all businesses.

 Everyone!
 Local businesses need listings in order to be found, and consumers need listings to find products and services they’re looking for!
 Any local business that wants to be found online needs business listings.
-They may even already have them, whether they realize it or not.
+Your business may even already have them, whether they realize it or not.

 The term “local business” does not necessarily refer only to small and medium sized businesses, but can also include multi-location or national companies that have a presence in local markets.
 When the word local is used, we’re talking about businesses being searched for or found in their area by nearby consumers.